 Challah, and specifically round challah, is a symbolic Rosh Hashanah food.

-Although the long braided version of this rich, eggy bread is eaten weekly for shabbat, the round challah looks more like a crown or circle and may have sweet raisins or other dried fruit.
+The long braided version of this rich, eggy bread is eaten weekly for shabbat.
+However, the round challah looks more like a crown or circle and may have sweet raisins or other dried fruit.

 Some say it symbolizes crowning God as the king, and others that it represents the full circle of the year.